Blended families and changing family relationships

-Most families find it easier when each parent keeps in contact with their own families.
-This means that a child sees her dad’s extended family when she’s with her dad, and her mum’s extended family when she’s with her mum.
+Most families find it easier when each parent keeps in contact with their own extended family.
+This means that when children stay with each parent, they see that parent’s extended family.

 Some families all get together for important occasions like birthdays, graduations and weddings.
 If both families can cooperate, these occasions usually go well.